FrankP1026/ASP.NET-MVC-Angular-Experiment/README.md

-# Simple Ecommerce Platform Boilerplate
+# Angular + ASP.NET MVC Experiment

-A boilerplate of simple e-commerce platform built using ASP.NET MVC and Angular 2
+A boilerplate of simple website platform built using ASP.NET MVC and Angular 2

 Functions ready to use: user login, Entity Framework (including ORM and migration), Angular 2